 A couple relationships and years of therapy later, I had deleted the herpes apps and found myself smack dab in the middle of a spiritual quest for self-love.
 Like I said, that heart of mine was actually very wise and wasn’t about to let me escape this journey.
 I remember seeing the quote, “Every cell in your body is eavesdropping on your thoughts,” and feeling the truth of that statement in my bones.
 And although I had a long way to go, I committed to taking more responsibility for those thoughts that my cells were eavesdropping on.

 My sense of self-love felt artificial in the beginning.
 It was more of a longing for something I didn’t even know how to identify.
 I now realize that I was just planting the seed with my intention, because that is the first step, and nothing about this work is fast or linear.
-I started by identifying Gigi — the name I give to my inner critic (you know, the really judgmental part of me who was calling me desperate and ugly a few paragraphs ago).
+I started by identifying Gigi — the name I give to my inner critic (you know, the really judgmental part of me who was calling me stupid and ugly a few paragraphs ago).
 I began the process of getting to know her and all the other parts inside of me.
 By this point, I had released a lot of my herpes shame and often forgot I had it — in a moment of bravery, I even shared it in a storytelling workshop.
-The 30-year-old me in her gynecologist’s office would NEVER have believed that!
+The 30-year-old me in her gynecologist’s office would NEVER have believed that kind of courage was possible for us!
+Sometimes I pretend I can time travel and beam her some love and words of comfort: just hang on sweet heart, you’re going to be okay — more than okay.

 I also noticed something important when I started talking about the herpes.
 More often than not, people responded with, “I have it too!”
 Or they’d share a story of someone close — usually many someones — who also had it.
 This made me realize that genital herpes is ridiculously common, and that there was important work to be done in normalizing and reducing the stigma around this silly skin condition.
 But I wasn’t quite there yet.